Anoncoin/anoncoin-website/resources/Anonymity_of_cryptocurrencies.md

 ### Zerocoin, using RSA UFOs

--   [Zerocoin](/Zerocoin) was originally developed by a team of academic cryptographers who wanted to add true cryptographic anonymity to Bitcoin.
-In part because the Bitcoin community was not interested in incorporating zerocoin capabilities, these academics moved on to a different project, called called [Zerocash](/Zerocash) [12](http://zerocoin.org/people)
+-   Zerocoin was originally developed by a team of academic cryptographers who wanted to add true cryptographic anonymity to Bitcoin.
+In part because the Bitcoin community was not interested in incorporating zerocoin capabilities, these academics moved on to a different project, called called Zerocash.
+[12](http://zerocoin.org/people)

 <!-- -->